zoyander/saiams/public/docs/01_overview.md

 ### Demonstration

-Here is an example run-through of the sample script (included as `script.ink` with the Intrapology Hello World).
+Here is an example run-through of the sample script (included as `script.ink` with Intrinsink Hello World).
 This demo shows how the moderator view (top left), audience view (top right), and actor views (bottom left and right) change as the performance progresses:

 [Demonstration of running sample script](https://github.com/user-attachments/assets/2e52d864-066f-41e6-955b-4d931011e715)